 Ethics Rapporteur Programme

-Deepening the understanding of potential ethical and social implications of research and other work by the academics, scientist and engineers across the Human Brain Project.
-Find out who is your contact!
+We worked to deepen the understanding of potential ethical and social implications of research and other work by the academics, scientist and engineers across the Human Brain Project.
+Find out who was part of this group!

 Ethics Rapporteur Programme